Maithili Express

-The 15233 / 15234 Maithili Express is Express type train of Indian Railways connecting Kolkata with Darbhanga.
+The 15233 / 15234 Maithili Express is express train of Indian Railways.
+It is connecting Kolkata with Darbhanga.
 It covers a distance of 539 kilometers at an average speed of 49 kmph.
 It has general, AC two tier, AC three tier, and sleeper classes.
 All classes except general require reservations.
 There is no pantry car, although tatkal scheme is available.
 It is hauled by WAM-4, WAP-4 and WDM-3A classes of locomotives.

 Route and halts

 The train runs from Darbhanga via Samastipur Junction, Barauni Junction, Jhajha, Jasidih Junction, Asansol Junction, Durgapur, Bardhaman Junction, Dakshineswar to Kolkata.